JakobHavtorn/vseq/notes/benchmarks.md

 Observations:
 - Gradient clipping on VRNN caused faster initial training but also a worse minimum and then overfitting (ehtereal-oath-169 VS northern-glade-143)
 - Samples are poor for stack size 20 run, probably due to temporal inconsistency caused by non-overlapping input transform (more pronounced for smaller stacks)
+- Reconstructions are much less noisy for stack size 20 runs.
 - Effects of residual posterior (SRNN) are not completely clear (seems detrimental?)